 Video shows Colorado police shooting man as he ran away

-Footage from police body cameras released Thursday shows a black man running from Colorado officers when they open fire, striking him in the back at least once before he collapses on a street.
+A black man was running from Colorado officers when they opened fire this month, striking him in the back at least once before he collapsed on a street, according to footage released Thursday from cameras worn by police.

-The Colorado Springs Police Department released the video nearly two weeks after the death of 19-year-old De'Von Bailey.
-It followed calls from Bailey's family for the footage to be made public.
+The Colorado Springs Police Department released the video nearly two weeks after the death of 19-year-old De'Von Bailey, following calls from Bailey's family for the footage to be made public.

-It also came at a time when law enforcement agencies across the country are under scrutiny for the killing of black men.
+It came as law enforcement agencies across the country are under scrutiny for the killing of black men.

 Bailey's death has prompted several protests in Colorado Springs, including one heated rally that ended when police arrested two bail bondsmen who they said arrived on motorcycles and drew guns after a scuffle with protesters.